 I have loved Chinook Book for years now, especially because it only has offers for local businesses in Denver/Boulder.
-(It’s one of the few places you can find a discount for many of them.
-It has the only coupons I’ve ever found for Tattered Cover or Sweet Action Ice Cream!)
 The discount book has both a print and mobile edition with coupons for businesses that meet its “good business” criteria.
-They also focus on shops that are great resources for sustainable living, including farmers markets, recycling, biking, local transit, clean energy and green home.
-[Read more…] about Coupons?
+They focus on shops that are great resources for sustainable living, including farmers markets, recycling, biking, local transit, clean energy and green home.
+[Read more…] about Local Coupons?
 Get Free 30-Day Trial of Chinook Book App

 If you’ve ever tried to print an online manufacturer’s coupon from a mobile device, you’ve undoubtedly been frustrated, like us.
 For nearly a decade now, you could only print online coupons from a desktop computer or laptop — mainly because you had to download software so the system could track and limit the number of coupons you could print.
 (The software was not compatible with mobile devices.)
 Thankfully, the times are a changin’!
 One of the largest sources of online manufacturer’s coupons, Coupons.com, is making major changes to its system, allowing for more accessibility.
 [Read more…] about Dial Up Printable Manufacturer’s Coupons Via Mobile Phone